 reFrame Talent Tracking

-The RCCP-2A panel will also be featured with improved talent tracking in its reFrame AI-assisted talent tracking software, available both in the STS Studio and LGS Legislative software packages.
-New this year (although it was developed in 2020), is Ultra-Wide Band sensors, which add a third layer of tracking to go with its proven facial and object tracking.
+The RCCP-2A panel provides improved talent tracking in its reFrame AI-assisted talent tracking software, available both in the STS Studio and LGS Legislative software packages.
+Developed in 2020, Ultra-Wide Band sensors add a third layer of tracking to go with its proven facial and object tracking.
 This offers greatly improved accuracy when tracking people on camera and also serves as a real-time location or spatial awareness technology, which has made reFrame the most accurate and reliable talent tracking software on the market.

 New Intelligent Power Supply